peidevs/Event_Resources/MeetUps.md

 #### September 2017

 ###### Topics
-* speaker 1: Michael Easter on "Moonshine on the Subway: An Intro To Java 9 Modules"
+* speaker 1: [Michael Easter](https://twitter.com/codetojoy) on "Moonshine on the Subway: An Intro To Java 9 Modules"
-* Group discussion on ergonomics
+* speaker 2: Sean Whalley will lead a group discussion on ergonomics

 ###### Announcements
 * [Northeast PHP](http://2017.northeastphp.org/) Recap